AlexPD93/tpx-impact-front-end-challenge/README.md

 * Clear lap history button: A button to clear any lap history
 * Make it look good
 * No bugs or quirky behaviour... (is keeping good time?)
-* Any build tools, instructions or other things you think a good project should include